babelsociety/website/content/manifest/index.md

 The greatest punishment that can be cast is the restriction of freedom.
 During this period, the inmate will be guaranteed living conditions similar to those they would have outside.
 We reiterate that the punishment is freedom deprivation, not torture.

-On the basis of the crime committed and the motivation identified by the team of psychologists, a rehabilitation program will be established, at the end of which the inmate will be able to become an active member of society.
-If the inmate is not deemed harmful for other members of society, it would be good to organize mixed courses in which people from outside the imprisonment facility are also present.
-In this way the inmates maintain a semblance of normality and this will facilitate their reintegration.
+On the basis of the crime committed and the motivation identified by the team of psychologists, a rehabilitation program will be established, at the end of which the inmate will be able to become an active member of society once again.
+If the inmate is not deemed harmful for others, it would be good to organize mixed courses where people from outside the imprisonment facility are also present.
+In this way the inmates maintain a semblance of normality which will facilitate their reintegration.

-During the rehabilitation period, inmates will be engaged in the care of prisons, carrying out tasks such as cooking, laundry, cleaning, etc...
+During the rehabilitation period, inmates will be engaged in the care of the facility, carrying out tasks such as cooking, laundry, cleaning, etc...
 Whenever possible, some could be directed towards relevant jobs to make them productive and stimulate them to a healthier lifestyle.
 Leisure activities will be limited to what is possible within the structures.
+Once they advance in the process, they may be allowed to temporary go out for recreational activities.

 Although lacking in freedom, they always remain members of society and therefore will have full access to the Virtual Forum and discussions.
 Access to the Virtual Forum can be useful for reporting cases of mistreatment, violence and other behaviors that are not in line with the values of our society.
-Inmates will have access to external phone calls and visits, as well as to the Internet, albeit monitored and limited.
+Inmates will have access to external phone calls and visits, as well as to the Internet, albeit the latter may be limited.

-All the [resources used](#economics) within the facility will be consumed by the inmates' accounts.
-This will allow prisoners to collaborate in deciding how to best use the available resources; the dialog must be mediated by specialized personnel if necessary.
+All the [resources used](#economics) within the facility will be consumed from the inmates' accounts.
+This will allow them to collaborate in deciding how to best use the available resources; the dialog must be mediated by specialized personnel if necessary.

 Once you have successfully passed the established program, you return to freedom without any other penalties whatsoever.
 In the case of violent crimes, such as murder and especially if premeditated, the team of psychologists who followed the inmate during the rehabilitation will determine the conclusion of the program.